 While writing the Linked Data Platform Specification, the authors and contributors felt compelled to share common conventions and valuable lessons-learned.
 Yet, at the same time, they did not wish to impose or imply unnecessary restrictions, or to make the formal specification unnecessarily verbose.
 This document, along with the LDP Primer [[LDP-PRIMER]], was therefore developed to provide additional context.
 Drawing upon the professional experiences of its authors and contributors, research into the rich history of related technologies, and continuous feedback from the community at large, it aims to help system implementers avoid common pitfalls, improve quality, and achieve greater interoperability with other Linked Data systems.

 For the purposes of this document, it is useful to make a minor, yet important distinction between the term 'best practice' and the term 'guideline'.
-For the purposes of this document, we define and differentiate the terms as follows:
+We define and differentiate the terms as follows:

 Implementers should have at least a general familiarity with the informative references cited in this document - especially the following: